 Tinkerbell was born in Poland, raised in South America, and speaks four languages fluently.
 As president of Global Executive Resources, she managed companies in 48 countries.
-Ms. Pfeiffer was instrumental in promoting the Court Interpreters Act, and was selected one of the “Outstanding Young Women in America”.
+Ms. Pfeiffer was instrumental in promoting the Court Interpreters Act (see below), and was selected one of the “Outstanding Young Women in America”.
 She has made over 400 public appearances, many in foreign languages regarding the issues related to children of prisoners.

 Ms. Pfeiffer’s philanthropic work includes: The Chicago Anti-Hunger, Junior Leadership, the Salvation Army Boys and Girls Club, We Stand for Kids, and Silent Victims of Crime.
 All are programs for children who have a parent in prison.